Exam Board: AQA

 Course title and type of qualification: Sociology GCSE (9 – 1)

-Sociology has been taught at Abbey Grange since 1982 at GCSE and A level.
-It is unusual for High Schools to offer GCSE Sociology, but it is very popular here.
+Sociology is a high performing department at Abbey Grange and has been taught at here since 1982 at both GCSE and A level.
+It is unusual for secondary schools to offer GCSE Sociology, but it is very popular here.

 Sociology is the study of society and behaviour (for full list of topics you will study look at the ‘how will I be assessed’ section).
-You will study many fascinating topics such as:
+You will study fascinating topics such as: Family – asking questions such as, how does family affect a child’s life?
+Why are some families more common than others?

 Sociology is an excellent subject to help you develop skills to help you in the future.
 These skills include: teamwork, independent learning, research, organisation, analysis, evaluation and problem solving skills.